joshuamotoaki/junction-engine/apps/api/README.md

 ## Getting Started

-Clone the repoistory.
+Clone the repository.
 Make sure you have Go installed.
 On MacOS, you can use Homebrew:

 ```bash
 brew install go